8426988382/HealthBuddy/README.md

 ----
 ### So improvise on that, we have HealthBuddy!!!
-#### To talk more aobut it.
+#### To talk more about it.
 Let's start with for whom this app is for -
 - Have hesitation in sharing their feeling/need.
 - Have lack of confidence
 - Have fear of what others may think?